-The Duke University Symphony Orchestra concerto auditions provide an opportunity for students to audition for and be selected to perform a concerted work with the Duke Symphony Orchestra as part of the educational experience of all involved.
+Each year, the Duke Music Department hosts the Duke Symphony Orchestra Concerto Competition, which provides an opportunity for students to audition for and be selected to perform a concerted work with the DSO as part of the educational experience of all involved.

-A general outline of events connected with the Duke Symphony Orchestra Annual Concerto Auditions is included below.
-A copy of the guidelines, including eligibility, repertoire and procedural requirements, will be posted on Professor Davidson’s information board (077) and is also available from applied faculty and the Music Department Office.
-For questions regarding this schedule or any matter concerning the Concerto Auditions, please contact Professor Davidson at at (919) 660-3324 or by e-mail.
+A general outline of events connected with the annual Concerto Competition is included below.
+A copy of these guidelines—including eligibility, repertoire, and procedural requirements—will be posted on the bulletin board outside Professor Davidson’s office (077 Biddle) and is also available from applied music faculty and the Music Department Office.
+For questions regarding this schedule or any matter concerning the Concerto Competition, please e-mail Professor Davidson.

-The concerto auditions are open to any Duke University student (including undergraduate, graduate, music major, and non-music major students).
-A student who has been selected to perform is ineligible to audition the following year.
+The competition is open to any Duke University student (including undergraduate, graduate, music major, and non-music major students).
+A student who has been selected to perform is ineligible to audition during the following year.

-Audition repertoire should consist of a single movement work, a movement or combination of movements, or 1 or 2 arias from the standard literature.
-The same movement(s) or excerpts must be performed for both the auditions and the concerts.
+Repertoire should consist of a single-movement work, a movement or combination of movements, or 1 or 2 arias from the standard literature.
+The same movement(s) or excerpts must be performed at both the competition and the concert(s).
 The maximum performance length will be 20 minutes.

-The orchestra music director will announce the date of the auditions approximately 2 months in advance.
-By a date at least 1 month after the initial audition announcement and 2 weeks prior to the auditions, application to audition must be made and the student’s choice of repertoire must be approved by the orchestra music director.
-If requested, a full orchestra score must be provided by the student to the orchestra music director in advance of this date.
-Applications are available from applied music teachers, the orchestra music director, or from the music department office.
+The Music Director will announce the date of the competition approximately 2 months in advance.
+Students must apply and have their repertoire approved by the Music Director by at least 1 month after the competition is initially announced and 2 weeks prior to the day of the competition.
+If requested, the student must provide a full orchestral score to the Music Director in advance of this date.
+Applications are available from applied music faculty, the Music Director, or from the Music Department Office.

-One week prior to the auditions, the orchestra music director will announce the audition schedule, including an assigned time for each auditioner.
-Any changes to the published schedule must be approved by the orchestra music director, and are generally discouraged.
+One week prior to the competition, the Music Director will announce the competition schedule, including an assigned time for each auditionee.
+Any changes to the published schedule must be approved by the Music Director and are generally discouraged.

-An accompanist is required for the auditions, and it will be the responsibility of each auditioner to secure one.
+An accompanist is required for each auditionee, and it will be the responsibility of each auditionee to secure one.

-The jury for the concerto auditions shall consist of a minimum of 2 or as many as 3 music department faculty members with the orchestra music directory serving as facilitator and advisor.
-Each auditioner will provide at least 3 copies of the score of the concerto for the jury.
-The jury is charged with selecting the performance(s) of highest quality.
+The jury for the competition shall consist of a minimum of two or as many as three Music Department faculty members with the Music Director serving as facilitator and advisor.
+Each auditionee must provide a copy of their concerto score for the jury, which is charged with selecting the performance(s) of the highest caliber.
 Written comments from each jury member are required.
 The evaluation system used by the jury will be at its own collective discretion.

-In conjunction with the Duke Symphony Orchestra season's programming, the jury will select a student or students to perform with the orchestra on 1 or 2 of the regularly scheduled orchestra concerts during the spring semester.
-However, the jury should limit itself to a total of 1 or 2 20-minute pieces of music respectively.
-The orchestra music director will advise jury members in this regard.
-Honorable mentions and/or runners up may also be awarded at the jury’s discretion.
+In conjunction with the Duke Symphony Orchestra’s programming for the academic year, the jury will select a student or students to perform with the Orchestra on its final regularly-scheduled concerts of the spring semester.
+However, the jury should limit itself to a total of one or two 20-minute pieces of music, respectively.
+The Music Director will advise jury members in this regard.
+Honorable Mentions may also be awarded at the jury’s discretion.